pydpll/errorutils/README.md

 Errorutils is a reusable optional functions error framework that extends the logrus package.
 It provides a simple and flexible way to instantiate custom error types with additional information, sets up a custom logger for better formatting, and provides descriptive one-line checks for errors.

+Additionally can help with debugging concurrency with tools for monitoring waitgroups and for announcing block execution with barkers.

 ## Installation

 To use Errorutils in your Go project, you can install it using `go get`: